Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 ### Conda
 When using `@conda` or `@conda_base` to run GPU Metaflow tasks, you will want to remember that you can declare Conda channels.
-Often, you will want to request packages from specific channels like the following flow demonstrates:
+Often, you will want to request packages from specific channels like the following flow outline demonstrates:
 ```python
 from metaflow import FlowSpec, step, conda_base